sqlxpert/backup-events-aws/README.md

 |Main|`000022224444`|All resources||
 |Backup|`999977775555`|All backups|All copies of backups|

-- A minimum layout requires 2 regions, 2 AWS accounts, and 3 CloudFormation
+- The minimum layout involves 2 regions, 2 AWS accounts, and 3 CloudFormation
   StackSet member instances (or 3 ordinary CloudFormation stacks, created from the same template).
   - There is nothing to install in the backup region of the only resource